 One of the biggest complaints of dating apps are misleading photos.
 Whether the photos show the person with more hair, thinner build, different hairstyle etc. it’s something that is a pet peeve among those on dating apps.

 As a rule of thumb, all photos on a dating profile should be taken within the last 2-3 years and/or reflect how you appear in person today.
 That means no photoshopping, no skin softening, no photos take years ago, no photos from weird angles taken purposely to make you appear thinner.
-People are aware of these tricks – they will double check facebook and linkedin profiles, they will assume heavily edited or staged photos are a best case scenario and assume your worst photo is closer to your actual appearance.
+People are aware of these tricks – they will double check Facebook and LinkedIn profiles, they will assume heavily edited or staged photos are the best case scenario and assume your worst photo is closer to your actual appearance.

 If you don’t reflect yourself in an honest and accurate manner in your photos, don’t be surprised if someone gets up and walks away from you on a date within the first 5 minutes after being deceived.
 If you lie or are insecure about your looks, what else can be expected?